giantswarm/cloud-provider-vsphere/docs/book/cloud_config.md

   # External network that fall within the provided subnet ranges.
 This
   # configuration has the highest precedence.
 See notes above for details.
   exclude-external-network-subnet-cidr = "192.1.2.0/24,fe80::2/128"

+  # Label key that when present on a node, causes the cloud provider to skip processing that node.
+  # If empty, all nodes will be processed.
+This applies to both regular vSphere and vSphere Paravirtual modes.
+  # When a node has this label, it will not be registered with vCenter, its network addresses will not be discovered,
+  # routes will not be created, and IP pool allocation will be skipped.
+  skip-node-label = "node.cloudprovider.kubernetes.io/skip"
 ```

 ### Storing vCenter Credentials in a Kubernetes Secret